Chihiro-001/AWS/README.md

-# AWS
+# AWS　projects

+## About

-AWS directory to store AWS projects
+- documentation of my AWS projects

+## Table of Contents

+1. AWS Auto-Scaling Web Environment with CloudFormation